epiverse-trace/readepi/README.md

 project.metadeta <- data$metadata

 # DISPLAY THE LIST OF ALL TABLES IN A DATABASE HOSTED BY AN SQL SERVER
+# for MS windows user, replace "ODBC Driver 17 for SQL Server" by "SQL Server"
 show_tables(
   credentials.file = credentials.file,
   project.id = "IBS_BHDSS",
   driver.name = "ODBC Driver 17 for SQL Server"
 )

 # READING ALL FIELDS AND ALL RECORDS FROM A DATABASE HOSTED BY A MS SQL SERVER
 data <- readepi(
   credentials.file = credentials.file,
   project.id = "IBS_BHDSS",  #this is the database name
   driver.name = "ODBC Driver 17 for SQL Server",
+  table.name = "dss_events"
+  )

+# the below does not work for microsoft
+data <- readepi(
+  credentials.file = credentials.file,
+  project.id = "IBS_BHDSS",  #this is the database name
+  driver.name = "SQL Server",
   table.name = "dss_events"
   )